 Think about how YOU engage with content.
-Depending on where you’re at (walking, driving, on your phone, at your desk), what you’re trying to get from the content (top highlights, deep-dive, entertainment, curbed curiosity), the time you have (10 seconds, 2 minutes, an hour), and myriad of other factors, you will seek content in different mediums.
+Depending on where you are (walking, driving, on your phone, at your desk), what you’re trying to get from the content (top highlights, deep-dive, entertainment, curbed curiosity), the time you have (10 seconds, 2 minutes, an hour), and myriad of other factors, you will seek content in different mediums.

-Your alums are also humans living in 2022.
-And re-engaging more alums with your institution really boils down to finding the most sustainable and scalable ways to reach your alums where they are at.
+Meaningfully engaging more alums boils down to finding the most sustainable and scalable ways to reach them where they are.

-What omnichannel engagement really boils down to is strategically planning use of all the channels through which you can get a meaningful message to your alums.
+What omnichannel engagement boils down to is strategically planning use of all the channels through which you can deliver your message.
 But how do you go about determining what messaging should go on which channel?
 And who should you be engaging during any given campaign?

-So.
-How do advancement shops keep up with their alums (fellow humans living in 2022) through omnichannel outreach?
+How do advancement shops keep up with their alums through omnichannel outreach?

-We met with some experts from Brandeis University and Cornell University who helped break down how their teams are building strategies to engage their constituents from all angles to meet their alums where they are at and build more affinity for their schools.
+We met with experts from Brandeis University and Cornell University who shared how their teams are building strategies to engage constituents from all angles, meet alums where they already are, and build more affinity for their schools.

 Cornell’s use of conversational tone in their email messaging, rather than “marketing speak” has helped keep their email engagement high.
 (Email was their top performing channel during their giving day!)
 Here’s a tip from Ashley Budd, Director of Marketing Operations at Cornell.
 If it sounds like you’re writing a speech, it’s time to rewrite.
 Instead, channel language you’d use if you were having a personal conversation with the audience you’re talking to.
 (Remember, we are all humans.)

-What if you are dealing with high unsubscribe rates–like many institutions across the country–due to the increased number of emails sent at the beginning of the pandemic?
+What if you are dealing with high unsubscribe rates–like many institutions across the country?
 ThankView to the rescue!
 Since ThankView is a separate marketing tool than your standard email platform, it’s a great outlet to engage folks who may have unsubscribed from other university-related emails.
 Brandeis University uses ThankView to send strategic content in a thoughtful way, featuring a friendly face or two from campus and creating a personal touch to help email unsubscribers stay connected with the University.

 The Brandeis team has also reworked their outreach strategy to top-top supporters by using ODDER to send on-demand digital endowment reports.
 No longer are they spending a week’s worth of staff time stuffing 800 endowment reports into envelopes and dropping them in the mail.
 Instead, they’re generating reports and sending them via a secure ThankView, topped with an impactful video Eric Shoen, Executive Director of Donor Relations at Brandeis, noted that of the 800 people they planned to send the report to, only 70 or so preferred to receive it via snail mail.
 It’s a huge win for the team (and the recipients!) with tons of time saved and more opportunities to connect with donors.
 Eric noted that utilizing ODDER actually helps their team spend more time working on getting personalized thank you cards (via Pledgemine!) out the door to donors.
 In short, Brandeis is crushing the omnichannel outreach game: Email, video, printed mail – boom.

-Hallelujah – there’s a way out of long, drawn out direct mail processes.
+In fact, it’s still critical to your engagement strategy.
+And the even better news— there’s a way out of long, drawn-out direct mail processes.
 Enter Pledgemine, EverTrue’s on-demand, data-driven direct mail solution.

 Brandeis partners with Pledgemine to help with quick-turnaround direct mail pieces.
 And as Lindsay Roth, Director of Direct Marketing and Participation at Brandeis, noted, it’s helpful to “fill the gaps of a traditional direct marketing vendor that is not always as nimble,flexible, and available.”